-The best family festivals for 2015
+The best UK family festivals

-When and where: 30 July - 2 August, Lulworth Castle, Dorset
+When and where: 26 – 29 July, Lulworth Castle, Dorset

 What is it: A veritable explosion of music, arts and creativity, Camp Bestival prides itself on blending kids' and adults' experiences through spoken word, live theatre and a diverse musical line-up.

 Don't miss: There's something for everyone in the line-up this year: parents can groove to huge 80s stars like Rick Astley and Simple Minds, while headliners Clean Bandit and a DJ set by Fearne Cotton keep teens happy.
 Little ones will love performances from Mr Tumble and ZSL London Zoo.

 “We're going for the fourth year in a row.
 We love it!
 It's such a great atmosphere and there's so much to see and do.”

 Camp Bestival offer lots of ticket options ranging from £15 for children aged 4 and under, to £197.50 for an adult weekend ticket (including camping).
 More information here.Get your tickets here

 When and where: 16 – 19 August, Brecon Beacons, Wales